Kenya's traditional cuisine

 A Guide to Kenya’s Traditional Cuisine

 Kenya is a country rich in culture, history, and diversity, and its food scene is no exception.
 From the bustling streets of Nairobi to the serene villages in the highlands, Kenyan cuisine offers a colorful array of dishes that reflect the country’s different ethnic groups, traditions, and natural resources.
 Whether you’re a seasoned traveler or a curious foodie, this guide will introduce you to the mouth-watering flavors of Kenya’s traditional dishes.
+Experience more in this guide to Kenya’s traditional cuisine.

 1. Nyama Choma: Kenya’s Beloved Barbecue